daiphy/ObjectsAssignment/TestCases.md

 	-> Should have no issues.

+6. First cell selected does not have a piece inside it

+	-> Should return as an illegal move.

 ##### All of the cases should be tested with both Red and Black pieces.
 ### Input from Console: